 - Entrance to the AMUGexpo, Off-Site Dinner and Event

 - Access to mobile app, online planner and conference proceedings

 - Accommodation at the designated conference hotel for the entire time you are in Chicago

-- How are you currently pushing the boundaries of additive manufacturing (e.g. mechanical or artistic design, materials, 3D printers, post-processing, software, research, etc.)?
+- How are you currently pushing the boundaries of additive manufacturing (e.g.: mechanical or artistic design, materials, 3D printers, post-processing, software, research, etc.)?

 - What do you foresee as an interesting application for additive manufacturing?

 - What kind of problems do you want to solve in the future, and if applicable, in what industry?